Accessibility

 Validations

-Neodymium allows you to validate the scores for the four Lighthouse categories:
+Neodymium allows validation of the scores for the four Lighthouse categories:

 To establish target scores (0 to 1), configure neodymium.properties: